Tom Robertson Therapy

 EFT like most therapies has a standard set of procedures.
 It is incumbent on the therapist to be flexible and responsive to the client's needs in applying them.

 Sometimes clients will subconsciously sabotage treatments by a process known as psychological reversal, due to self defeating negative thinking.
 (In hypnotherapy this is known as secondary gain).
-Even in these situations, EFT has a simple procedure for correcting that takes only a few seconds.
+Even in these situations, EFT has a simple procedure for correcting it that takes only a few seconds.